marca116/IFT6759/README.md

 pip install -r requirements.txt

+### OpenAI

+This project uses the openAI api to query either gpt3.5 or gpt4, an OpenAI account is thus required to use our system.
+To use the OpenAI API, create an environment variable called "OPENAI_API_KEY" containing your full API key.

+To choose which model to use, edit query_llm/oai_config.json and change the model field to either "gpt-3.5-turbo" or "gpt-4-turbo".

+## Installation (RAG part only)

 ### Install pytorch
 Follow the download instructions on the official pytorch download page: https://pytorch.org/get-started/locally/

-Note: Only used for the RAG part of the project.

 ### Install Nomic
 Follow the download instructions specified at the official nomic repository page: https://github.com/nomic-ai/nomic

-### OpenAI

-This project uses the openAI api to query either gpt3.5 or gpt4, an OpenAI account is thus required to use our system.
-To use the OpenAI API, create an environment variable called "OPENAI_API_KEY" containing your full API key.

-To choose which model to use, edit query_llm/oai_config.json and change the model field to either "gpt-3.5-turbo" or "gpt-4-turbo".

 ## Run the system with a short example